Election

 Compliance Audit Committee

-The Compliance Audit Committee receives and makes decisions on applications for compliance audits of campaign finances for Council candidates and registered third party advertisers in a municipal election.
+The Compliance Audit Committee receives and makes decisions on applications for compliance audits of campaign finances for candidates and registered third party advertisers in a municipal election.

 The Committee's responsibilities include, but are not limited to: